Parallel LLM Reasoning for Bias-Resilient, Robust Conceptual Abstraction

 Key Points

-- Smaller models show significant benefits from this approach.
+- Smaller models show the most significant benefits from this approach.

 📖 Reader Mode